maiphuonghoang/ghcr_ci_pipeline/mastering-git/README.md

 ## Day Eight

-Git commit tricks of the previous days (past commit history)

-showing you the first option
+Git commit tricks of the previous days (past commit history) showing you the first option
 I am making another commit
 second option

+## Day Nine

+Why do not we see the green colored box in commit history after pushing a commit to remote branch